Sunday, July 2 through Sunday, July 30, 2023

-The LightHouse for the Blind and Visually Impaired Youth Employment Services (YES) Program is excited to offer our renowned Summer Academy for transition-age blind and low vision youth!
+The LightHouse for The Blind and Visually Impaired Youth Employment Services (YES) is excited to offer the return of our Summer Academy for transition-age blind and low vision youth!
 Transition-age is between the ages of 16 and 24.

 The YES Summer Academy is a 4-week long immersive experience for youth to gain first-hand knowledge with building confidence and positive identity, to learn collaboration and how to be a “team player,” to identify strengths and interests, as well as to gain a sense of direction through interactive work-based learning experiences.
 The three core components are:

 - Week 1 – Your Skills, Your Goals Bootcamp growing your employment knowledge, and networking with peers and professionals

 - Week 2 – Expanding your network, cultivating community

 - Weeks 3 and 4 – Growing Your Resume, and Work Experience Practicum